Bayesian model comparison and validation with Gaussian Process Regression for interferometric 21-cm signal recovery

 \subsection{Sky model}

-Similar to \citet{2025arXiv250311740B}, the sky model is defined in two separate regions: an inner sky and an outer sky patch.
-The inner sky patch corresponds to the most beam-sensitive region, defined by the first null of the station beam, approximated by an airy beam:
+Similar to \citet{2025MNRAS.543.1092B,Bonaldi2026SKA}, the sky model is defined in two separate regions: an inner sky and an outer sky patch.
+The inner sky patch corresponds to the most beam-sensitive region, defined by the first null of the station beam, approximated by an Airy beam:

+where $\lambda$ is the observing wavelength and $D$ is the length of baseline.
+For simplicity, the first null of the beam is determined by the longest wavelength in the bandwidth and the shortest baseline of the telescope.
 The outer sky model, on the other hand, covers the entire $2\pi$ steradians above the horizon outside the inner sky patch.
 Meanwhile, the inner sky subtends $4.16 \degree$ at the lowest frequency channel.
 Since the beam response does not vary significant across the frequency bandwidth, we assumed a fixed boundary between the inner and outer sky patches over the full bandwidth for simplicity in our simulations.